 The IFS Legal Team has stepped in to defend Mr. Calzone against these charges, representing Calzone in September when his case came before the Missouri Ethics Commission.
 The Ethics Commission has argued that because Mr. Calzone has publicly mentioned his involvement with Missouri First – a nonprofit organization with no financial resources – he must register as a lobbyist and list Missouri First as the organization for which he is speaking.

 Does California’s attorney general have the power to ban a nonprofit organization from asking for donations unless it hands over a list of its past supporters for inspection, even if the group has no involvement in elections?
-That simple question is at the heart of Center for Competitive Politics v.
+That simple question is at the heart of Institute for Free Speech v.
 Becerra.

 Can Congress impede political participation and association by forcing an individual to split her political donations between primary and general elections?
 Federal law forces individuals to split their campaign contributions on a per-election basis.
 Thus, in 2014, a donor was forced to split her donation into $2,600 for the primary election and $2,600 for the general.
 This rule impedes the political participation of a donor who only wants to support her party nominee—and avoid wasting her donation on the intra-party squabbles of a primary election.
 IFS filed a lawsuit on behalf of a Florida couple who are challenging this law, saying that the per-election requirement mandated by Congress force them to either potentially waste $2,600 on a candidate for the party nomination or give up exercising their constitutional rights to the full extent allowed by law.